Tools and Utilities

 should choose a guide star that has plenty of room to move north

-to get the best accuracy.
+edge of the frame.
 If the star is lost because it's been

 moved outside the search region, you can temporarily increase the size of that region from